BlackViking93/BlackViking93/README.md

-- 👋 Hi, I’m @BlackViking93
+- 👋 Hi, I’m @BlackViking93.
-- 👀 I’m interested in Software Engineering and Cyber Security
+- 👀 I’m interested in Software Engineering and Cyber Security.
-- 🌱 I’m currently learning Software Engineering at ALX
+- 🌱 I’m currently learning Software Engineering at ALX.
-- 💞️ I’m looking to collaborate on any project related to Software Engineering
+- 💞️ I’m looking to collaborate on any project related to Software Engineering and Cyber Security.
 - 📫 manlikeavidd@gmail.com

 <!---